joowani/dtags/README.rst

 Features
 ========

-**dtags** is a lightweight command line tool which lets you:
+**dtags** is a lightweight command line tool with tab-completion which lets you:

 -  Tag and un-tag directories
--  Automatically create shell variables for easy access
--  Change directories via tag names
+-  Change directories quickly via tags
--  Execute commands in multiple directories at the same time
+-  Run commands in tagged directories at the same time
+-  Use shell variables to reference tagged directories
 -  Easily manage git repositories, vagrant machines etc.

-All commands come with tab-completion.

 Installation